 Are DUIs That Cause Injuries Felonies?

 Just driving drunk and getting in an accident does not mean you committed a felony.
 The prosecutor must prove you drove DUI and violated a vehicle code which caused the accident resulting in injury to another.
 When the only injury is to the DUI driver then it is a misdemeanor, unless it is the fourth DUI in ten years or the driver had a felony DUI within 10 years.

 While a felony can be charged for an injury that only caused pain, sometimes the prosecutors will charge minor injury cases as misdemeanors, especially when the defendant’s Vista DUI with accident lawyer helps push these lesser charges.
 Even after filing felony charges, prosecutors and judges can reduce the charges to misdemeanors and often do that for minor injuries if the blood alcohol amount isn’t excessive and the driver doesn’t have past DUI’s.
 A past DUI not only statutorily increases a jail term but also substantially increases the chances of a person going to state prison.
 For first time offenders, serious injuries will often result in a multiple year prison term.

 If the DUI is charged as a felony, you will face additional penalties including up to three years in prison.
 If the accident resulted in great bodily injury to a victim, you could be sentenced to an additional three years as well.
 If someone died as a result of the accident, you could even be charged with vehicular homicide and face a sentence of up to ten years.

-If you have been involved in an accident while driving drunk and someone was injured, it is critical you contact a Rancho Bernardo criminal lawyer as soon as possible.
+If you have been involved in an accident while driving drunk and someone was injured, it is critical you contact a Vista DUI with accident lawyer as soon as possible.
 You can schedule a free initial consultation with Peter M. Liss by calling (760) 643-4050.